 We have another pint and he tells me he and his suite mate are going out.
 I invite myself as I tell him he should see Delirium Bar.

-Now when I was in the bar earlier it was empty.
-Now you can hear people from blocks away it’s super crowded.
+When I was in the bar earlier it was empty.
+Now you can hear people from blocks away its super crowded.

 All the bar entrances are down the same narrow street, it’s nearly shoulder to shoulder crowded.
 More than 1 person is being walked out, too messed up to walk.